-Air Quality has received the permit application for the referenced facility and completed initial review.
-This application has been determined to be a Tier II application.
-In accordance with 27A O.S.
-2-14-301 and 302 and OAC 252:4-7-13(c), the enclosed draft permit is now ready for public review.
-The requirements for public review of the draft permit include the following steps, which you must accomplish.
+Air Quality Division has completed the initial review of your permit application referenced above.
+This application has been determined to be a Tier II.
+In accordance with 27A O.S. § 2-14-302 and OAC 252:004-7-13(c) the enclosed draft permit is now ready for public review.
+The requirements for public review include the following steps which you must accomplish: